snapframework/snap/README.SNAP.md

 Snap Status and Features
 ------------------------

-This developer prerelease contains only the Snap core system, namely:
+The Snap core system consists of:

   * a high-speed HTTP server, with an optional high-concurrency backend using the [libev](http://software.schmorp.de/pkg/libev.html) library